webignition/robots-txt-file/README.md

     User-Agent: *
     Disallow: /private

-This instructs the user agent 'Slurp' that is is not allowed access to '/' (i.e. the whole site), and this instructs all other user agents that they are not allowed access to '/private'.
+This instructs the user agent 'Slurp' that it is not allowed access to '/' (i.e. the whole site), and this instructs all other user agents that they are not allowed access to '/private'.

 A robots.txt file can optionally contain directives that apply to all user agents irrespective of the specified records.
 These are included as a set of a directives that are not part of a record.
 A common use is the `sitemap` directive.